 - Historical Sites

-Associate Degree in Hospitality
+Associate Degree in Hospitality and Tourism

-An Associate Degree in Hospitality is a great starting point for those interested in careers in hotel management or tourism.
+An Associate Degree in Hospitality and Tourism is a great starting point for those interested in careers in hotel management or tourism.
 Don’t forget to look for certificate programs from reputable sources.
 Certifications can offer a student an opportunity to fast track their education about the hospitality industry while working and gaining on-the-job knowledge to complement their academics.
 Certifications from educational institutions (such as the hospitality programs through Cornell and Florida Atlantic University) are more esteemed and desired by employers than certifications from private, for-profit organizations.
 Don’t forget that the GI Bill can be used for non-degree seeking programs through approved institutions.

-- Travel agent– sell transportation, lodging, and entertainment activities to individuals and groups planning trips.
+- Travel Agent– sell transportation, lodging, and entertainment activities to individuals and groups planning trips.
 Median annual salary: $41,000.